 An Open Enrollment Application must be submitted for the succeeding school year when a parent/guardian moves outside of the District K-12 boundaries after the first 30 days of a school term or anytime a student is enrolled as a result of a change in address, or the student enrolls in another school district or an alternative education program.

-Each November, 5th and 8th grade students attending a school through a school assignment or open enrollment and students attending a District specialized school (e.g., the Challenge Center, ACE, Spanish Immersion) will be required to declare one of the following options:
+Each November, 5th and 8th-grade students attending a school through open enrollment will be required to declare one of the following options:

 - apply for open enrollment.

 Information on the District’s Specialized Schools/Programs is available on the District’s website.